declspecl/caci/README.md

 **C**ross-platform, **A**gnostic **C**ontinuous **I**ntegration

-CACI is a tool to orchestrate continuous integration pipelines on your local machine.
+`caci` is a tool to orchestrate continuous integration pipelines on your local machine.
 It is cross-platform and agnostic to any version control system.
-By leveraging hooks in common VCS tools, CACI provides the maximum flexibility to the user while emulating CI in the real world.
-CACI is like the Terraform/CDK to your local CI, but without the steep learning curve.
+By leveraging hooks in common VCS tools, `caci` provides the maximum flexibility to the user while emulating CI in the real world. `caci` is like the Terraform/CDK to your local CI, but without the steep learning curve.

 ## Features